balladeer/effective-enigma/burrow/content/02_development.md

 <!-- Like a valley floor, the bottom of this silo -->
 When passing a gap between buildings or when the trail turned back down a prominent rocky outcrop, the vastness of the enclosure opened up before me.
 The bioluminescent colonies streaked down and away, colorful streams marking wall and floor extending down below and then up from behind, a long, curved roundness that defined the shape of our lives in the silo.

-In the market, I stopped by a market stall close to the school, where Gû, one Ágdá's clutch-mates, works.
-He sat behind the counter, waiting for customers. *A familiar feeling.* He buried his mottled green nose in a book of poetry, one of our school reading assignments, and I knew from Ágdá that this was not his first time reading the book.
+In the market, I stopped by a stall closest to the school, where Gû, one of Ágdá's clutch-mates, works.
+He sat behind the counter, waiting for customers. *A familiar feeling.* He buried his mottled green nose in a book of poetry, one of our school reading assignments, but I knew from Ágdá that this was not his first time reading it through.

 "Hey Gû!
 Have you seen Ágdá since school?"

 Gû glanced up from his book long enough for recognition to settle on his eyes.
 The inside of the market was well lit by lumi-globes, blobs of selectively bred bacteria, which glowed almost as bright as the electric lights in the Shipyard, but without the undercurrent of electricity that bothered my electroreceptors.

 "Oh, hi, uh...Sasane?"

 My look answered his question. *Not my name.* "It's Sase."